 The rules and laws regarding unions are different in every state, so you may have more advantages or disadvantages to joining than an HVAC technician working in another region of the country.
-The first step to making your decision is to learn what may happen on both sides of the HVAC union vs non-union debate.
+The first step to help you decide is to learn what may happen on both sides of the HVAC union vs non-union debate.
 Once you complete your HVAC training, you can compare pay rates, benefits, work hours, and other information for both types of jobs to see what is most attractive in your local area.

 Is HVAC Unionized in All States?

 Unionization is not enforced for HVAC technicians in all states.
-There are currently 27 states with right-to-work laws that allow employees to choose if they want to participate in a union or not.
+There are currently 27 states with right-to-work laws that allow employees to choose whether to participate in a union.
 While those in favor of union HVAC jobs argue that these laws have shortchanged unions and weakened their collective bargaining power, those in favor of the laws believe that they protect the worker’s right to choose.

-Whether you’re required to join a union in your state or have the right to choose will have an impact on where you stand in the HVAC union vs non-union jobs debate.
+Whether you’re required to join a union in your state or have the right to choose will have an impact on where you stand in the debate on HVAC union vs non-union jobs.
 If you have a choice, you will need to know what it means to join the union and the potential advantages before you make a decision.

 What Does it Mean to Join an HVAC Union?

 Unions are organizations that serve as intermediaries between employers and employees in a technical field.
-All union members are represented by the union as a group.
+The union represents all union members as a group.
 The union has the power to negotiate with employers to determine expectations for the following:

 In some cases, unions are also involved in fighting for child labor, anti-discrimination, and other state laws.
-They’re strong political lobbyists with an interest in getting the fairest working conditions possible for their members.
+They’re strong political lobbyists who want the fairest working conditions possible for their members.

 When deciding between union vs non-union HVAC jobs, you’re determining whether you want to stand with the union and allow them to negotiate the terms of your employment on your behalf.
 There are some clear advantages and disadvantages that can come from joining.